June 1-30

 Helen Keller

 Helen Keller was born on June 27, 1880.
-She was an American author and political activist that was deaf and blind.
+She was an American author and political activist who was deaf and blind.
 View our periscope series, Women in U.S History, which honors Helen Keller and other remarkable women in American history.

 [top]